 Did you know that in the past two years alone, there’s been a 78% increase in LinkedIn job posts advertising flexible work arrangements? – source: Remote year

 Every distributed team looks different, but they all have one thing in common: they’re the future of work.
 Since distributed teams are set to become the norm, it’s key that you adapt and update your management skills for this new mode of work.

-Here are some strategies to get you into a remote management mindset for great results with remote teams:
+To be on point with this hiring trend, here are some strategies to get you into a remote management mindset for great results with remote teams:

 - Think remote-first -Start with how to manage teams remotely—maybe through a tool like Trello or with daily stand-ups via Zoom—and then see how this fits into the in-office group.

 - Use the same communication channels – Make sure you’re using the same processes with your in-office and remote workers.
 Slack is a great solution for communication.
 It is immediate and leaves a digital paper trail so that deadlines and expectations are clearly agreed upon.